 Connectivity and Power Accuracy

 The overall design of the Snap is solid and well thought out.
-We appreciate the durability and sturdiness provided by the all steel frame, and gladly accept the increased weight of the unit for the benefits of a burly frame.
-The Snap was amongst the most stable tire drive trainers we tested, with notably less flex and wobbly than the lighter weight Tacx Vortex which has a much less robust aluminum channel frame.
-We would like to see some sort of adjustable leg option to accommodate floors that are a bit out of level, as many of us are banished to the garage for our suffer sessions.
+We appreciate the durability and sturdiness provided by the all-steel frame and gladly accept the increased weight of the unit for the benefits of a burly frame.
+The Snap is amongst the most stable tire drive trainers we tested, with notably little flex and wobble.
+We would like to see an adjustable leg option to accommodate floors that are a bit out of level, as many of us are banished to the garage for our suffer sessions.

 We also have to give Wahoo a nod of approval on the power cord design.
-Unlike most smart trainers, the female end of the power cord is exposed on a short pigtail of wire, which prevents the plug from being damaged by a torsional pull that could occur if one were to trip over the cord, not a huge deal, but it is a nice touch on an obviously well thought out product.
-Our only other gripe is the exposed nature of the resistance unit which is prone to get splashed with sweat and sports drinks when you are really getting after it.
+Unlike most smart trainers, the female end of the power cord is exposed on a short pigtail of wire, which prevents the plug from being damaged by a torsional pull that could occur if you were to trip over the cord.
+Not a huge deal, but it is a nice touch on a well-thought-out product.
+Our only other gripe is the exposed nature of the resistance unit, which is prone to get splashed with sweat and sports drinks when you are getting after it.